auth0-blog/auth0-angular-sample/README.md

 With these values in place, hit the "Create" button.

-Now, click on the "Quick Start" tab of your Auth0 API page.
-This page presents instructions on how to set up different APIs.
-From the code box, choose "Node.js".
 Keep this page open as you'll be using the values next.

 Create a `.env` file for the API Server under the `auth0-express-sample` directory: